UMass-Embodied-AGI/MindJourney/README.md

 ## News

-- 2025/10: Updated codebase with new Search World Model opensourced.
+- 2025/10: Updated codebase and released Search World Model.
 - 2025/09: MindJourney is accepted to NeurIPS 2025!
 - 2025/07: Inference code for SAT with Stable Virtual Camera released.
 - 2025/07: Paper is on arXiv: https://arxiv.org/abs/2507.12508